-In 2020, we conducted and published the results of our first Company-wide ESG materiality assessment to identify the most important risks and opportunities across our business globally.
-The results of this ESG materiality assessment informed our ESG strategy, which we also launched in 2020 as part of our first annual comprehensive ESG Report.
-In that report, we provided the public with more detail about our commitment and approach to managing ESG strategically across the Company.
-Our materiality assessment and ESG Report are available on our website at www.paramount.com/sustainability.
+In 2020, we conducted and published the results of our first Company-wide ESG materiality assessment to identify the most important ESG-related risks and opportunities across our business globally.
+The results of this materiality assessment informed our ESG strategy, which we also launched in 2020 as part of our first annual comprehensive ESG Report.
+Our 2020 ESG Report provided our key stakeholders with more detail about our commitment and approach to managing ESG strategically across the Company.

 In 2021, we continued to make diversity, equity, inclusion and belonging cornerstones of our culture and business.
 As part of our efforts to build a culture of transparency and accountability, we reported on gender and ethnic diversity across all levels of our organization.
-More information about these efforts is available on our website at www.paramount.com/inclusion.
-We also continued to develop ambitious, measurable and time-bound ESG goals that align with the future of our business and the unique power of our Company and its brands.
-We published an update to our ESG Report, sharing qualitative and quantitative data across our most relevant topic areas, including diversity and inclusion, our culture, and our efforts to elevate the importance of sustainable production across the industry.
+More information about these efforts is available on our website at www.paramount.com/ inclusion.
+We also continued to develop measurable and time-bound ESG goals that align with the future of our business and the unique power of our Company and its brands.
+The 2021 ESG Report disclosed qualitative and quantitative data across several relevant topic areas, including diversity and inclusion, our culture, and our efforts to elevate the importance of sustainable production across the media and entertainment industry.